sullivanpt/phonegap-angular-client/README.md

 Goal is to create a OAuth2.0 client to use against the mean-sso project.

+Warning:this code doesn't correctly talk to the cordova devices yet :-(.

 ## TODO

-Swap in grunt-angular-phonegap after making it work on Windows.
+Considered swapping in grunt-angular-phonegap after making it work on Windows; actually, a better idea is to build 'generator-angular-phonegap' based on the generator-angular-fullstack proxy.